soufi/hello-mule/README.md

 This project is a simple template that integrates some of MuleSoft best practices.
 It provides a set of standard minimalistic tools that should help you start your project quickly/efficiently.

   - **Plugins**
-      - mule-maven-plugin: enriched with a configuration that goes along with the Jenkinsfile (pipeline).
+      - mule-maven-plugin: enriched with cloudhub deployment configuration.
-      - maven-release-plugin: maven release management tool see the **Realse** section for more information on how to use it
+      - maven-release-plugin: maven release management tool see the **Release** section for more information on how to use it
   - **Structure**
       - Separation between interface and implementation
       - Global configuration file